Forbidden Vancouver Walking Tours is a company that offers guided walking tours through Gastown, downtown Vancouver, the West End and Stanley Park.

 TIP #3: Tips are greatly appreciated, but not compulsory.
 If you enjoy your tour and want to thank your guide, feel free to slip them a few dollars at the end.
 Another way to thank the company is to give them a good review later online.

 TIP #4: The four main tours within the city are all wheelchair accessible.
-Because it goes along forested trails in parts, the Secrets of Stanley Park tour is not.
+Because it goes along forested trails in parts, the Dark Secrets of Stanley Park Tour is not.

-TIP #6: The tours are both entertaining and educational.
-You’ll be entertained by the fictitious characters from bygone years who lead the tours, but what they say is based on actual historical events.
+TIP #5: All of the tours are both entertaining and educational.
+With the Lost Souls of Gastown Tour, you’ll be entertained by a fictitious character from bygone years who leads the tour, but what they say is based on actual historical events.

 Other Information